matejbizjak/kumuluzee-nats/jetstream/README.md

 More info [here](https://docs.nats.io/nats-concepts/jetstream/streams).

+> :warning: If you decide not to use KumuluzEE JetStream for creating streams at the application startup and use the
+> predefined streams, please omit them in the configuration and just use their names in the code.
+Or make sure that they
+> have the exact same settings, or they will be updated (with new values from the configuration).

 | Property         | Type                               | Description                                                                                                                                             |
 |------------------|------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------|
 | name             | java.lang.String                   | A name for the Stream that may not have spaces, tabs, period (.), greater than (>) or asterisk (*).                                                     |